Leverage Turing Intelligence capabilities to integrate AI into your operations, enhance automation, and optimize cloud migration for scalable impact.

 Install the required modules:

-pip install face recognition
+pip install dlib pip install face recognition pip install opencv

 Dlib: This is a modern C++ toolkit that has machine learning-related algorithms and tools.